kigster/search-emlx-mailbox/README.md

 and using ```grep``` and ```find``` quickly became complete nuisance.
 I wanted to search case insensitively, including terms, excluding terms, using full text search and natural language capabilities of modern search engines.

-And then I thought, hell, maybe someone else will need to do the same sometimes.
-So I decided to make it properly, and make it open source.
+And then I thought, hell, maybe someone else will need to do this too.
+So I decided to make it a "proper" app, write some tests, and open source it.

-This simple Rails 4 / Ruby 2.0 app allows sophisticated full-text searches powered by Solr, and offers a convenient screen viewport for scanning through email content that match.
-You can export emails back, that match a particular search criteria, using the "Download" button, which creates a zip file of matching emails.
+The result is a rather simple but effective Rails app, that supports sophisticated full-text searches powered by Solr (powered by Sunspot), and offers a convenient screen viewport for scanning through email content that match search, with a UI based on Twitter Bootstrap.
+You can then export the results that match a particular search criteria using the "Download" button, which creates a zip file that includes matching email messages, and then sends it to the browser.

+## Dependencies

+- Rails 4
+- Ruby 2.0

 ## Usage